Proposal Based on ASHRAE 90.1-2016Nonresidential HVAC

 - Adding economizer requirement for chilled water systems that do not use large air handling units (affects passive “without fan” systems above a certain capacity).

-The proposed requirements for Title 24, Part 6 will require more waterside economizer hours relative to ASHRAE 90.1-2016, a change that is intended to ensure economizers are utilized appropriately in California’s relatively dry summer climate.
-A maximum system approach of 5°F for waterside economizers is proposed, and a requirement that the system runs in full economizer mode at 49°F wet-bulb, compared to the previous requirement of 45°F wet-bulb.
+The proposed requirements for Title 24, Part 6 will require more waterside economizer hours relative to ASHRAE 90.1-2016, a change intended to ensure economizers are utilized appropriately in California’s relatively dry summer climate.
+A maximum system approach of 5°F for waterside economizers is proposed, as well as a requirement that the system runs in full economizer mode at 49°F wet-bulb, compared to the previous requirement of 45°F wet-bulb.

 Transfer Air for Exhaust Air Makeup (5 of 7)